callajona/connectFourRobot/OpenCV/SetUpGuide.md

 # Open CV Configuration Guide for CMake

-Ensure that the relevent reasorces are installed using:
+Ensure that the relevant resources are installed using:

 `sudo apt update`